NuChwezi/blackshrines-web/README.md

-# AFRICA IS BLACK - welcome black to the black gods
+# BLACK SHRINES - welcome black to the shrines of our gods

 The online shrine technology, school and community of black and dark arts as sponsored by the NuChwezi Esoteric School of Uganda, East Africa.